gitashishpatidar/Data_Profiling_and_Mining_Project/README.md

 # FetchRewardsAssessment
-This repository contains my submission for FetchRewards Assessment
+This repository contains my Data Analysis Project

 ### First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
 Please refer to the file: First_New_Structured_Data.pdf<br>